About Our Ratings & Reviews

 Finally, the lender receives a holistic or impressionistic score.
 In the tradition of essay scoring, the refinance lender earns additional positive or negative points depending on an overall “impression” of the lender.

 This portion of the scoring process is the most likely to fall victim to reviewer bias.
-Influencing factors may be personal experience with the lender, a mistrust of a certain type of lender (such as Big Banks), a mistrust of an affiliated company or partner (such as a parent company with a very poor reputation) the same claim repeated by multiple dissatisfied customers, and other issues that may or may not impact an individual student refinance loan borrower.
+Influencing factors may be personal experience with the lender, a mistrust of an affiliated company or partner (such as a parent company with a very poor reputation), multiple dissatisfied customers with consistent claims, and other issues that may or may not impact an individual student refinance loan borrower.

 Rating